 DISC is simple, accurate and inexpensive.

-I was recruiting a Manager for one of my clients.
-I interviewed and shortlisted 3 people.
-In essence, there are 3 types of managers, all “high dominance”, and the candidates gave answers that portrayed a behaviour you would expect from a high dominance individual.
+I was recruiting a Manager for a client.
+I interviewed and shortlisted three people, and each candidates portrayed behaviour that might be expected from a high dominance individual.

-However each had different management styles.
-Only one was right, but the other two would have been a potentially disastrous hire.
+However, each had a different management style.
+Only one was right and the other two would have been potentially disastrous hires.

 As you can see, the main differences are the “low” traits.

-My client needed a Team Builder.
-The business was running well.
-The team had been there for a long time and was performing.
-Staff were steadily achieving targets in a reasonably stable environment.
+The client needed a Team Builder as the business was running well, the team was well established, and staff were steadily achieving targets in a reasonably stable environment.

-Likewise, an Entrepreneur would possibly have dismantled systems, policies and procedures established based on quality assurance and past experience.
+Likewise, an Entrepreneur would potentially dismantle established systems, policies, and procedures based on quality assurance and experience.
 An equally expensive hire.

 1) Explore each behaviour profile equally during the interview.

-2) Make an independent observation by asking them to complete a behavioural profile.
+2) Make an independent observation by asking each candidate to complete a behavioural profile.

-3) Match the profiles against the job profile.
+3) Match each candidate profile against the job profile.